Pablo Echarri: Career

 Pablo Echarri began his career on Argentine television in 1993.
 He was given his first significant film role in the 1998 thriller, The Detour, and received his first major film award at the Havana Film Festival for Best Actor for his role in Only People, in 1999.
 He was further honored by the Spanish Actors Union for his 2005 role in The Method, and in Argentina in 2006 for Chronicle of an Escape in both cases portraying the film's chief antagonist.

+In 2019 he was attached to star in a Spanish language TV remake of To Catch A Thief.

 Personal life

 He married fellow Argentine actress Nancy Dupláa in 2007, and the couple has two children.